Pluteus cervinus Fawn Pluteus Shipley Country Park,

 bulb shaped, coarse warts.
 In broad-leaved and coniferous forests,

 in small groups.
-Common.
-Edible when young
+Common

 Beeston Parish Church, Nottinghamshire (September 2008)